xStarbound/xStarbound/doc/lua/player.md

 - `"swim"`
 - `"swimIdle"`

 Any other string will set the state to `"idle"`.
 If `nil` or no argument is passed, any existing override is cleared.
 Most tech parent state equivalences are obvious, but note that `"idle"` is equivalent to the tech parent state `"Stand"` and `"jump"` is equivalent to the tech parent state `"Fly"`.
+Setting the override state with this binding also sets the tech parent state due to how it's networked.
+Only xStarbound and OpenStarbound clients can see the `"swimIdle"` state; to any other client (including stock), `"swimIdle"` appears as if no state override were applied.

 ---